Cathay Pacific Flight 780

-Cathay Pacific Flight 780 was a flight from Juanda International Airport in Surabaya, Indonesia, to Hong Kong International Airport on 13 April 2010.
-On board were 309 passengers and a crew of 13.
-As Flight 780 neared Hong Kong, the crew were unable to change the thrust output of Engine 1.
-The aircraft, an Airbus A330-342, landed at almost twice the speed of a normal landing, and sustained minor damage.
-The 57 passengers who sustained injuries were hurt in the ensuing slide evacuation; one of them received serious injuries.
-Six crew members were also injured.

-The cause of the accident was contamination of the fuel taken on board at Surabaya, which gradually damaged both engines of the aircraft.
+Cathay Pacific Flight 780 was an international passenger flight operated by Cathay Pacific which made a high speed landing on 13 April 2010 due to engine failure, while flying from Juanda International Airport in Surabaya, Indonesia to Hong Kong International Airport.
+As the Airbus A330 neared Hong Kong, the flight crew were unable to change the thrust output of engine one, forcing a landing at almost twice the normal speed.
+The aircraft sustained minor damages and all 322 people on board survived, with 57 passengers and six crew members injured in the ensuing evacuation, including one severe injury.
+The incident was caused by contamination of the fuel taken on board at Surabaya, which gradually damaged both of the aircraft's engines.

 The flight's two Australian pilots, Captain Malcolm Waters and First Officer David Hayhoe, who safely landed the aircraft despite the extraordinary challenge, have been compared to pilots Chesley Sullenberger and Jeffrey Skiles of US Airways Flight 1549 the previous year (January 2009).
 In March 2014, the two Flight 780 pilots were awarded the Polaris Award by the International Federation of Air Line Pilots' Associations for their heroism and airmanship.

-Captain Waters, who was 35 years old, had been working for Cathay Pacific for 12 years, while 37-year-old First Officer Hayhoe had been working for Cathay Pacific for 3 years and had previously served with the Royal Australian Air Force for 11 years.
+Background

 Aircraft

 The aircraft involved was an Airbus A330-342, registered as B-HLL with serial number 244, fitted with two Rolls-Royce Trent 772-60 engines.
 It first flew on 4 November 1998 and was delivered to Cathay Pacific three weeks later on 25 November.
 This aircraft was configured for a capacity of 311 passengers and 13 crew, with 44 business-class seats and 267 economy-class seats.

-After the accident, it was bought by DVB Bank in July 2011 (Arena Aviation Capital since March 2017) and was transferred to Dragonair (Cathay Dragon) on 23 April 2012 and was reconfigured for a capacity of 307 passengers, with 42 business-class seats and 265 economy-class seats in 2013.
-It was repainted into the new Cathay Dragon livery on 3 November 2017.
-The aircraft was involved in another incident six years later as Flight 691 from Hong Kong to Penang on 8 September 2016, with 295 passengers and crew on board, when an airport delivery van crashed into the aircraft's left engine.
+After the Flight 780 incident, the aircraft was bought by DVB Bank in July 2011 and was transferred to Dragonair on 23 April 2012.
+It was reconfigured for a capacity of 307 passengers, with 42 business-class seats and 265 economy-class seats following the aircraft transfer to Dragonair.
+It was involved in another incident six years later as Flight KA691 from Hong Kong to Penang on 8 September 2016, with 295 passengers and crew on board, when an airport delivery van crashed into the aircraft's left engine.
+Following Cathay Pacific's takeover of Dragonair, the aircraft was repainted into the new Cathay Dragon livery on 3 November 2017.

 The aircraft was withdrawn from service on 13 August 2020, at the expiration of its lease, after its last commercial flight from Beijing to Hong Kong as KA993.
 The aircraft's final flight was on 14 October 2020, to Pinal Airpark in Marana, Arizona, via Anchorage as KA3496.
 The aircraft was scrapped on site in November 2021.